 Immigration-related eligibility for CHIP mirrors that of Medicaid, meaning that generally it covers qualified immigrants, with the five-year bar when applicable, but states can elect to cover all lawfully present children and pregnant women.

 The Affordable Care Act (ACA)

-The Affordable Care Act (ACA), enacted in 2010, aimed to expand affordable coverage for many Americans through access to insurance, consumer protections, prevention and wellness, quality, an expanded health workforce, and curbing the rise of health care costs (The Affordable Care Act: A Brief Summary).
+The Affordable Care Act (ACA), enacted in 2010, aimed to expand affordable coverage for many Americans through access to insurance, consumer protections, prevention and wellness, quality, an expanded health workforce, and curbing the rise of health care costs.
 The ACA is actually a combination of the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010; which together, were able to extend Medicaid coverage to adults whose income was below 138 percent of the Federal Poverty Line ($16,643 for individuals) for states that chose to expand.